open-dis/dis-tutorial/DeadReckoning.md

 Still, in many applications, particularly virtual environments, we want to limit the update frequency artifacts apparent to the user.
 For our entity moving in a straight line at a constant velocity one possiblity is for the simulation that owns the entity to just send out more frequent updates.
 Instead of sending out a update for the entity's position once a second, we can send out updates once every 30th of a second, and the entity will be animated more smoothly.
 There are some obvious drawbacks to this approach.
 First of all, bandwidth.
 We have just increased the bandwidth used for updates for each entity by a factor of 30.
 This might not be terrible in some instances.
 In DIS an entity state PDU has a minimum payload of 144 bytes plus 28 bytes of network overhead, so our bandwidth use increased from 172 bytes/second to over 5K bytes/sec.
 This isn't so bad in a typical wired network that has 100 mbit/sec ethernet, but if a NVE has a thousand entities it starts to become a factor.

 There are more serious and subtle problems with the brute force approach than just bandwidth use.
-Network performance is a multi-dimensional optimization problem.
-NVE state updates are often in a corner case for network performance that causes significant issues.
-NVE state updates conveyed via UDP are often small and frequent, and that's a worst case situation when updates are sent over UDP sockets.
-Receiving many small UDP messages often runs into practical limits well before the theoretical maximum bandwidth is reached.
+A network's performance is a multi-dimensional optimization problem, and NVE state updates are often in a format that are by their nature problem-causing for the network as a whole.
+State updates are often conveyed via UDP, and are small and frequent.
+That's about a worst case situation for UDP socket clients and isn't that great for the network's performance.
+An application receiving many small UDP messages often reaches practical limits well before the network's theoretical maximum bandwidth is reached.

 Receiving a UDP packets at a high rate is a computationally time-consuming affair.
 Deep in the operating system the network interface card will raise interrupts that need to be handled by the CPU and operating system, and as of this writing a realistic maximum is about 50,000 UDP packets per CPU core.
-Our 30,000 updates per second outlined above is starting to bump up against that and as a result we'll probably see some dropped UDP packets.
+Our 30,000 updates per second outlined above is starting to bump up against that, and as a result we'll probably see some dropped UDP packets.
 We can get better throughput if we bundle several PDUs into one UDP packet to send fewer, larger UDP messages (see the section on PDU bundling) but this also means the average latency of the updates is increased.
 The bundling approach requires that we wait for several update messages to fill an outgoing queue before we have enough to bundle and send.

 The brute force approach also means we have to decode more packets and do the processing associated with applying the updates to the system, and this increases CPU load.
 When going from one update message per second to 30 per second we now have to decode an extra 29 messages per second, which usually involves memory copies and other operations.
 In production virtual environments the designers often have CPU budget allocations for different aspects of the system--so much for AI, so much for graphics and physics, and a much smaller amount for network operations.
 Networking will almost always get the short end of the stick in budget allocation debates because designers would rather spend the cycles on spiffy in-game physics rather than parsing network messages.